valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/form-view-model.md

 # Form view model

-The Form View Model offers an alternative approach to handling forms in user tasks, especially useful for complex forms typically found in large custom projects.
-This module provides control over pre-filling, intermediate updates, and submissions.
+The Form View Model offers an alternative approach to handling forms for starting a process and user tasks, especially useful for complex forms typically found in large custom projects.
+This module provides control over pre-filling, onchange updates, and submissions.

 Submission handling covers 2 scenarios:
 - When a form is submitted within a `user task`, the task is automatically completed.